WHC Executive Committee

 Carolyn J. Dean is Charles J. Stille Professor of History and French.
 She is a historian of modern Europe with a focus on the twentieth century whose work explores the intersection of ideas and culture.
 Her latest book, The Moral Witness: Trials and Testimony after Genocide (Cornell, 2019), traces the history of the witness to genocide, tracking the changing representation of mass violence over the last hundred years and showing how the cultural meaning of genocide was distinguished from war and imperial conquest.
 She is the author of five other books that focus on the historical and cultural representation of victims, most recently Aversion and Erasure: The Fate of the Victim after the Holocaust (Cornell, 2010) and The Fragility of Empathy after the Holocaust (Cornell, 2004).
 She has also written extensively about gender and sexuality in France and on the intellectual history of French theory.
 Her current project focuses on the history of bystanders during the Nazi Occupation of France.

-Priyamvada Natarajan, Professor in the Departments of Astronomy and Physics at Yale University.
+Priyamvada Natarajan, is the inaugural Joseph S. and Sofia S. Fruton Professor in the Departments of Astronomy and Physics at Yale University.
 She is a theoretical astrophysicist interested in cosmology, gravitational lensing and black hole physics.
 Her research involves mapping the detailed distribution of dark matter in the universe exploiting the bending of light en-route to us from distant galaxies.
 In particular, she has focused on making dark matter maps of clusters of galaxies, the largest known repositories of dark matter.
 Gravitational lensing by clusters can also be utilized to constrain dark energy models and she has been developing the methodology and techniques to do so.
 Her work has demonstrated that cluster strong lensing offers a unique and potentially powerful laboratory to test evolving dark energy models.

 Steph Newell is Director of Graduate Studies for the African Studies program at the MacMillan Center for International and Area Studies and a professor in the English Department at Yale.
 Her research interests include African print cultures, with particular attention to media audiences and readerships in colonial West Africa.
 She is the author of six books on West African literatures and cultural history, including, most recently, Histories of Dirt: Media and Urban Life in Colonial and Postcolonial Lagos.
 Her other monographs are Ghanaian Popular Fiction: ‘Thrilling Discoveries in Conjugal Life’, Literary Culture in Colonial Ghana, West African Literatures: Ways of Reading, The Forger’s Tale: The Search for Odeziaku, and The Power to Name: A History of Anonymity in Colonial West Africa.